John McCain confirms he gave Trump dossier to James Comey in book ‘The Restless Wave’: Report

 The dossier, compiled by a former British spy in the pay of Democratic opposition researchers, was published raw by Buzzfeed in January 2017 and reported on by other news outlets.

 At the time, Mr. McCain was identified as the man who put it in the FBI’s hands in December 2016.
-But the new book is his first public acknowledgment that this reporting was accurate.
+He acknowledged involvement in a statement at the time.

 The Washington Times Comment Policy